tnielsen99/Projects/README.md

 My name is Timo and welcome to my Project Portfolio!
 A little bit about me:

-I am currently a Data Scientist/Control Systems Engineer at McLaren Automotive in the powertrain testing department.
+I am currently a Data Scientist/Control Systems Engineer at McLaren Automotive in the Powertrain department.
+I've helped the department improve the use and handling of data.

 I am result driven resilient self-starter, who is commercially focused and target driven, with a proven track record for delivering projects on time, with passion for interrogating problems through statistical visualisations by building Jupyter notebooks or Tableau Dashboards to guide the reader to the solution.